smldg/BarcodeScanner/README.md

 prebuilt as a jar library.
 Any updates to the Library Project should be committed with an updated jar.

+Note: the WP8 source does not include the ZXing.Net library, so it has to be included during installation.

 ## Using the plugin ##
 The plugin creates the object `plugins.barcodeScanner` with the method `scan(success, fail)`.